-Removing reflections in still life photography | Photofocus
+How to remove reflections in glassware

 I used a Hoya CPL on my Nikon D7100, but can use various different formats.
 You could also use a square polarizer as well.
 You sometimes need to play around with angles a little, getting a pleasing angle for your still life, but also for the CPL to remove the reflections better.

-As you can see, it can be quite subtle as in the first set of images, to quite dramatic as in the second set, removing not only the reflections of the flowers but also some of the lights.
+As you can see, it can be quite subtle as in the first set of images, to quite dramatic as in the second set, removing not only the reflections of the flowers but also some of the highlights.
 It can, however, depending on the brand, darken your image considerably and change the white balance as well.

-CPL filters are often used when it comes to increasing the saturation, while not blowing out the highlights for beach, water and snow photography, but can also be a great asset in the studio.
+CPL filters are often used when it comes to photographing landscapes with water reflections.
+Shooting ‘through’ water or glass as such, as opposed to capturing the reflections.
+Fabulous for beaches, lakes and snow photography, but can also be a great asset in the studio.
 While you may not always want to cut through water (a milk bath for instance), at other times it can be just what you need.

+Great tip Julie.
+Had not considered using CPL while shooting in my makeshift studio (garage with garage door open).
+Shooting a still life of wine bottles and grapes, I could see everything that was outside the garage all on the wine bottle.
+I’ll give it another go.
+Thanks.

+Thats great let me know how you go, it does not remove all, but it really can help alot.